iterative/dvc.org/content/docs/studio/create-view.md

 to install and authorize the DVC Studio GitHub app.

 > Note that you do not have to authorize DVC Studio on all the repositories in
 > your GitHub organization.
-You can limit access to only those repositories
+You can limit access to only repositories that
-> which you want to use with DVC Studio.
+> you want to use with DVC Studio.